 Managing Finances in a Traditional Marriage

-I am in what you would call a “traditional marriage” and I think this gives me specific insight into this issue.
-Being in a traditional marriage does not mean that you have to give up your knowledge- especially when it comes to finances.
+In what you would call a “traditional marriage,” which gives me specific insight into this issue.
+Being in a traditional marriage does not mean that you have to give up your knowledge, especially regarding finances.
 You can be a great wife who trusts and respects her husband and still know what is happening with your husband.
-Even if your husband “deals with these things” does not mean you are exempt from having at least a basic sense of the state of your finances.
+However, even if your husband “deals with these things,” it does not mean you are exempt from having at least a basic sense of the state of your finances.

 Ladies: you need to need to know the status of your finances.